SECONDARY CAMPUS

 English 8

-As you look over the diverse list of summer reading options, I encourage you to focus on selecting books that pique your interest and excite you.
-Pick TWO books from the list below that you have not already taken an AR test over before.
-When you return from summer break, you will take AR tests over the two books you chose and complete a symbolism project over one of your reading selections.
-As you read, I would encourage you to take some notes about the characters, the settings, and important events that occur.
-Looking over these notes in August will help with comprehension as you take your AR tests and complete your project.
-Please feel free to email me with any questions at jsims@cacmustangs.org.
-Have an amazing summer, and happy reading!
+As you review the diverse list of summer reading options, focus on selecting books that pique your interest and excite you.
+Pick two books from the list below that you have not already taken an AR test over.
+One book can be your choice, but the second must be a nonfiction book.
+When you return from summer break, you will take AR tests over the two books and complete an assignment on your nonfiction choice.
+Take notes about the characters, settings, and important events as you read to aid in comprehension for the AR tests and your assignment.

 Historical Fiction